caring/docs.caring.com/source/includes/_lead_statuses.md

 tour_time | DateTime String | An Hour of Day and a Date separated by a space.
 Ex: `07:00 01/31/2019`, `13:00 12/25/2019`
 notes | String | A string providing extra information about a lead.
 Limit 2,000 characters.

-> A successful response will respond with a `200 OK` and JSON like this:
+> A successful response will respond with an `HTTP 200 OK` and JSON like this:

 ```json
 {